CodeMyAss/SourceCode/README.md

 You can:
 * modify parts of the Code
-* use parts of the Code in your own projets
+* use parts of the Code in your own projets (as long as you provide Credits to me)

 You must NOT:
 * claim the Code as your own
 * remove any notice that the Code/Plugin is by me (Including Text in Resource Packs)

+Please also don't modify the Plugin prefixes.

 ==========